RasppleII/rasppleii.github.io/a2cloud/index.md

 ## Apple II Pi

-David Schmenk has created [Apple II Pi][27], which takes a different approach than A2CLOUD.
+David Schmenk has created [Apple II Pi][], which takes a different approach than A2CLOUD.
 With A2CLOUD, the idea is to use your Pi as a peripheral for your Apple II.